-- Upgrades and increased costs required due to Codes and Standards that apply to a facility may also be eligible for public assistance funding as part of eligible restoration projects. - Such upgrades typically occur when older facilities, particularly buildings, must be repaired in accordance with codes that were adopted after original construction. - For the cost of an upgrade to be eligible, the code or standard must be in effect before the disaster takes place, it must have been formally adopted, and it must be enforced and uniformly applied. - Codes and Standards upgrades must be approved by FEMA before starting work in order to be eligible.
+- Upgrades and increased costs required due to Codes and Standards that apply to a facility may also be eligible for public assistance funding as part of eligible restoration projects. - For the cost of an upgrade to be eligible, the code or standard must be in effect before the disaster takes place, it must have been formally adopted, and it must be enforced and uniformly applied. - Codes and Standards upgrades must be approved by FEMA before starting work in order to be eligible.